Poor air quality forces Carleton Place hospital to cancel surgeries | CBC News

 She said she even timed and booked a vacation, based on when she would be "back in fighting form."

-Wildfires burning in and around eastern Ontario and western Quebec, have resulted in smog warnings and special weather statements about the smoke.
+Wildfires burning in and around eastern Ontario and western Quebec have caused smog warnings and special weather statements about the smoke.

-Ottawa's air quality index was a "very high risk" to people's health Tuesday morning.
+Ottawa's air quality index was a very high risk to people's health Tuesday morning and again Wednesday morning.

 Upon arriving at the hospital, Coll said everything seemed to be in order.